andrewheiss/scriptuRs/README.md

 ## An R Package for the Complete LDS Scriptures

-This package provides access to the full text the of Jane Austen's 6 completed, published novels.
+This package provides access to the full text of the Standard Works for The Church of Jesus Christ of Latter-day Saints: the Old and New Testaments, the Book of Mormon, the Doctrine and Covenants, and the Pearl of Great Price.
 The text for each book of scripture was sourced from [the Mormon Documentation Project](http://scriptures.nephi.org/).
 Each volume is in a data frame with a row for each verse, along with 19 columns of detailed metadata (including verse number, chapter number, book names, unique identifiers, and so on), ready for text analysis.
 The package contains:

 - `old_testament`: The King James Version of the Old Testament / Hebrew Bible
 - `new_testament`: The King James Version of the New Testament